Claudia Fleming: Career

 One of the first jobs she took was as a waiter at Union Square Cafe.
 The restaurant's owner, Danny Meyer, later wrote in the preface of Fleming's book that he hired her before she even sat down for the interview, commenting that "even from half a room away, I could feel her warmth, poise, and intelligence".
 She went from waiting tables to line cooking, and then found a job as a pastry assistant at Tribeca Grill.
 Fleming comments that "once I tried a pastry, that was it for me ...
 I was hooked."

 She received the James Beard Foundation’s Outstanding Pastry Chef for 2000.

 Fleming released her first book, The Last Course, in 2001.
 The book sold poorly upon release, a showing largely attributed to its poor timing; The Last Course was released in the month following the September 11 attacks.
 However, the book was acclaimed among professionals; it began amassing a cult following, and Bon Appétit magazine called it "the greatest dessert cookbook in the history of the world".
 When the book went out of print, used copies began circulating on eBay for hundreds of dollars.
 The book was re-released in fall of 2019.

 Style

 Fleming's recipes are credited as being somewhat accessible.
 Newsday opines that her cookbook is "a great present for an ambitious baker", and that her recipes are time-consuming and involve many steps, if not necessarily difficult.
 The Atlanta Journal-Constitution noted that the recipes were organized around key ingredients, and complimented her Guinness Stout Ginger Cake as "fun to make, fun to eat, and, like the rest of the book, as stylish as it is timeless".

 Personal life

 Fleming married Gerry Hayden, a professional chef and her former boss at Tribeca Grill, in 2001.
-They moved back to the North Fork of Long Island in 2005, and started a food truck in 2010.
+They moved back to the North Fork of Long Island in 2005, and started a restaurant and hotel called the North Fork Table & Inn.

+They started a lunch truck on the property in 2011.